lumotist/backend/README.md

 ### Register
 Performing a POST request to `/account/register` with the new users `username`, `email` and `password` will register that user, and return a auth token.

+Optionally you can provie a boolean field `receive_emails` if the user wants to receive email news, updates etc. Not providing it will by default set it to `False`.

 Example POST request:

 	{